 How We Select What to Test

 Weather stations and gadgets selected for testing meet our requirements for a standard feature set that we look for and often have standout features.
 We do accept devices offered for testing from manufacturers.
 We do not receive monetary compensation in exchange for reviews from manufacturers.
-From time to time, manufacturers might purchase advertising through our ad partners, Ezoic and Google AdSense, or us.
+Manufacturers have no say in how we test, and are informed of our process ahead of time.
+From time to time, manufacturers might purchase advertising through our ad partners or us.
 We do not actively solicit companies to advertise on their reviews, nor do any ad purchases affect the outcomes of those reviews.

 Our privacy policy includes more information on our advertising policies.